Changes to speed limits in Waverley

 Will parking be affected?

-Where we can, we have reduced parking loss.
-Throughout the entire project, we will only lose three spots on the corner of Queens Park Rd and Bourke Rd.
+Where we could, the proposed designs reduced parking loss.
+Throughout the entire project (38 traffic calming treatments), we anticipate only losing three spots on the corner of Queens Park Rd and Bourke Rd.

 Can I have a say on this?